TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-05-04-how-to-upgrade-to-symplify-8-from-sniffs-to-phpstan-rules.md

 ## What to do With These Deprecations?

 So what does it mean?
-Remove all the rules from `ecs.yaml` and let go?
+Remove all the rules from `ecs.php` and let go?

 No, **all you need to do is switch to PHPStan rules**.
 It's better working and more reliable since it works with context and not token positions.
 So at first, you might discover a few new reported errors here and there.